petexa/petexa.github.io/scripts/README.md

 **When to use this:**
 - You want real workout descriptions instead of generic defaults
-- You want actual coaching tips from the web
+- You want actual coaching tips and scaling advice from the web
-- You have time to wait (15-30 minutes)
+- You have a few minutes to wait
 - You have an internet connection

 **What's different:**
-- Searches Google for workout descriptions and coaching notes
+- Identifies workouts with default placeholder values
-- Focuses on well-known benchmark workouts first
+- Prioritizes benchmark workouts and those with most missing data
-- Much slower but provides richer data
+- Searches web for multiple fields: Coach Notes, Descriptions, Scaling Options, Coaching Cues
+- Searches up to 50 workouts per run (~2-3 minutes)
+- **Smart caching:** Skips workouts searched in the last 24 hours
+- Replaces generic defaults with web-researched information
+- Run multiple times to process more workouts (cache prevents duplicates)

 ---